heavyblotto/memorativa/docs/story.md

 - Angular relationships between vectors encode semantic relationships
 - Distance measures indicate conceptual proximity
 - Vector combinations create new semantic possibilities

+### Generative AI Integration

+The Generative AI Assistant enhances the computational architecture by providing a flexible interface for user interaction.
+It leverages:

+- **Dynamic Data Handling**: Seamlessly integrates with Focus Spaces to access and manipulate data, allowing for real-time updates and exploration.
+- **Interactive Visualization**: Generates visual representations of concepts and their relationships, enhancing user understanding and engagement.
+- **Conversational Interface**: Supports open-ended queries and brainstorming, facilitating a deeper exploration of symbolic relationships.
+- **Feedback Loops**: Incorporates user interactions to refine and evolve the system's symbolic processing capabilities.

 ### Swiss Ephemeris Integration